ugreg/connected-field-service/README.md

     >
     > Do not fill out work email and phone number and Do not click `GET STARTED >`

-3. Next you'll be naviagted to signup.microsoft.com to provision your new Dynamics Trail.
-Fill out the general information about yourself and your company click `Next`.
+3. Next you'll be naviagted to provision your new Dynamics Trail.
+Fill out the general information about yourself and your company then click `Next`.

   <img src="imgs/provision-dynfs-personal-info.png">